A Guide to Packaging Optimization

 • the product’s edges and corners

-• the quantity of products per package
+• the number of products per package

 • the shipping method